CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Experimental Design Concepts

 \section{Experimental Design Concepts}

-In this section, we explore two complementary experimental concepts.
-Both are grounded in the proven methodology of the Fermilab experiment, introducing a range of innovations—including novel electromagnetic focusing and storage techniques, while still aiming for high measurement precision.

-\textbf{Concept A} is based on a \emph{sector-magnet storage ring} design combined with a \emph{polarized-proton co-magnetometer} for in-situ magnetic-field calibration.
-This approach represents a major methodological innovation that departs from the traditional continuous-ring geometry, lifting the magic-momentum constraint and allowing a wider range of stored-muon momenta.

-\textbf{Concept B} follows a \emph{weak-focusing} ring design that extends the Fermilab configuration toward improved control of the $\vec{\beta}\!\times\!\vec{E}$ term, and also has the potential to lower systematic sensitivity.
+This section presents two complementary experimental concepts.
+Building on the proven Fermilab methodology, both incorporate innovations, such as novel electromagnetic focusing and storage techniques, to achieve high measurement precision. \textbf{Concept A} is based on a sector-magnet storage ring design combined with a polarized-proton co-magnetometer for in-situ magnetic-field calibration.
+This approach departs from the traditional continuous-ring geometry, lifting the magic-momentum constraint and allowing a wider range of stored-muon momenta. \textbf{Concept B} builds upon the Fermilab configuration with a weak-focusing ring design that offers improved control of the $\vec{\beta}\!\times\!\vec{E}$ term and has the potential to reduce systematic uncertainties.

-While the two concepts differ substantially in implementation, they share the same objective and to provide an independent cross-check of the positive-muon result with entirely different systematics.
 The following subsections outline the key design principles, as well as the specific advantages and challenges of each concept.